Botox and Fillers

 How much does Botox, Xeomin and Dysport cost?

 Generally your can plan to spend $12-14 per unit.
-We do offer discounts when you reach 30 or more units or are a Spa Member.
+We do offer discounts for Spa Members.

 Botox / Xeomin / Dysport: